-|In order to accommodate the possibility that selected courses may not be offered at a given time, students should submit 1 alternate course in the core and 2 alternate courses in the elective list.
+|To accommodate the possibility that selected courses may not be offered at a given time, a student’s application should include 1 alternate course in the core and 2 alternate courses in the elective list.

-|Senior Project: The major must include a 3 credit senior project, taken as Undergraduate Research in the faculty sponsor's department, in which the student submits to a Committee of 3 or more professors a paper or an equivalent project that demonstrates the essential coherence of the IDM.
-The evaluation Committee will include the student's advisor and at least 1 representative from another academic department with courses included in the core of the IDM.
-This requirement may be replaced with 6 credits of College Honors.||3|
+3 credits of Undergraduate Research (x995) in the faculty sponsor's department, in which the student submits to a committee of 3 or more professors a paper or an equivalent project that demonstrates the essential coherence of the IDM.
+The evaluation committee will include the student's advisor and at least 1 representative from another academic department with courses included in the core of the IDM.

-|No more than 12 credits that count for the major can come from courses outside the College of Arts and Sciences.
+|No more than 12 credits may come from subject prefixes offered outside the College of Arts and Sciences.